≡ Menu

 They’re also going to…

-If you’re the type of person that wants to be the center of your dog’s world and have him or her with you every second of the day, then a Canaan dog probably isn’t going the be the right dog for you.
+Additionally, if you want to be the center of your dog’s world and have them with you every second of the day, then a Canaan dog probably isn’t the right dog for you.

-You see, Canaan dogs are very loyal companions but they are just far too busy patrolling the house and making sure everything is secure, safe and in order, rather than following you around all day!
+You see, Canaan dogs are very loyal companions, but they are just too busy patrolling the house and ensuring everything is secure, safe and in order, rather than following you around all day!

 That said, however…

 These dogs do need early socialization to keep them happy and reliable.
-And it should be noted that, because the dogs have a very acute sense of sight and smell, don’t be surprised if they have a tendency to try and bolt while on a leash (at least until properly trained) because at their core, these are herding dogs that are always ready and eager to work!
+And it should be noted that, because the dogs have a very acute sense of sight and smell, don’t be surprised if they tend to try and bolt while on a leash (at least until adequately trained) because at their core, these are herding dogs that are always ready and eager to work!

-Because at it’s core, the Canaan dog breed is a “herder”, you’re going to want to make sure that he or she gets plenty of time to exercise properly.
-For those not super familiar with the Canaan breed, one might compare them with Border Collie with regards to temperament, intelligence and exercise requirements.
+Because at its core, the Canaan dog breed is a “herder,” you will want to ensure they get plenty of time to exercise correctly.
+For those unfamiliar with the Canaan breed, one might compare them with Border Collies regarding temperament, intelligence and exercise requirements.

 And like a Border Collie…

 Your Canaan will love being trained to do tasks around the house – but be careful not to repeat yourself too much in training because they know.
-They tend to do well in any athletic training, and excel at things like agility courses.
-Canaan’s are said to be at their “happiest” when kept entertained and “challenged”.
+They tend to do well in athletic training and excel at agility courses.
+Canadians are said to be at their “happiest” when kept entertained and “challenged.”

-They’re going to require quite a lot of stimulation and if they’re left alone too much or allow to get too bored, they will find “fun” on their own which doesn’t always produce the results an owner is looking for (think torn up shoes)!
+This means that they’re going to require quite a lot of stimulation and if they’re left alone too much or allowed to get too bored, they will find “fun” on their own which doesn’t always produce the results an owner is looking for (think torn up shoes)!

 Puzzle balls…